-This exciting major record set is being released to help family historians find where their ancestors lived in early Edwardian England.
-The 1910 Lloyd George Domesday Survey combines a unique combination of maps and residential data, held by The National Archives, so that researchers can precisely locate their ancestor's house on large scale (5 feet to the mile) hand annotated maps of London.
-Searching a modern map for historic addresses is problematic when an area has been destroyed in the Blitz or redeveloped in the intervening years and so changing sites out of all resemblance from what had stood there before.
+Searching a modern map for historic addresses is problematic as areas could have been destroyed in the Blitz or redeveloped in the intervening years, changing sites out of all resemblance from what had stood there before.
 Many lanes and roads have been extinguished to build estates and office blocks.
-Streets may have been renumbered, redirected, while others have been shortened with part of the road having being built over.
+Streets may have been renumbered, redirected, while others have been shortened with part of the road having been built over.
 All this means that searching for where an ancestor lived by using modern maps can be frustrating when they fail to pinpoint where the old properties had once been.

-Our release links individual properties to extremely detailed ordnance survey maps used in 1910 which are coupled with the accompanying books that will also provide researchers with basic information relative to the valuation of each property, including the valuation assessment number, map reference, owner, occupier, situation, description and extent.
+Our Lloyd George Domesday records link individual properties to extremely detailed ordnance survey maps which are coupled with the accompanying books that will also provide researchers with basic information relative to the valuation of each property, including the valuation assessment number, map reference, owner, occupier, situation, description and extent.
 It also enables family historians and those doing house histories to locate a specific house using an address that has previously been found in a census or street directory.
 Fully searchable by name, county, parish and street.

-The maps zoom down to show the individual properties as they existed in 1910 and the records can be searched using the Master Search or by clicking on the pins displayed on our powerful Map Explorer.
+The maps zoom right in to show the individual properties as they existed in 1910 and the records can be searched using the Master Search or by clicking on the pins displayed on our powerful Map Explorer.
 This tool can even be used on your mobile device or tablet, guiding you down the same streets that your ancestors lived on.